leovieiradev/canary/.trae/rules/project_rules.md

     end

-    if not target or not target:isItem() then player:sendTextMessage(MESSAGE_STATUS_DEFAULT, "You need to use this on an item.") return false
+    if not target or not target:isItem() then player:sendTextMessage(MESSAGE_EVENT_ADVANCE, "You need to use this on an item.") return false
     end

     -- Lógica da ação
-    player:sendTextMessage(MESSAGE_STATUS_DEFAULT, "Action executed!")
+    player:sendTextMessage(MESSAGE_EVENT_ADVANCE, "Action executed!")
     return true
 end